CounterpartyXCP/Documentation/Tutorials/User_Tutorials/gettting_started_cw.md

 ![](/_images/getting_started_cw9.png)

 Enter the address you wish to send to, and your desired amount.
+The "MAX" button will send the entire balance of your sending address, minus the fees necessary for the transfer.
+Press send to sign and broadcast the transaction to the Bitcoin network.

 ![](/_images/getting_started_cw10.png)